valexande/HomeOntology/README.md

 ['kitchen1 ', 'coffe_maker1 ', 'coffee_filter1 ', 'ground_coffee1 ', 'water1 ', 'coffee_pot1 ', 'coffee_cup1 ', 'food_sugar1 ', 'spoon1 ', 'coffee_cup4 ', 'coffee_table1 ', 'coffee_cup2 ', 'glass1 ', 'ice1 ', 'table1 ', 'stove1 ']

-Example with Object Not in the KB:
+(2) Example with Object Not in the KB:

+Choice 2

 Give me the objects for which you want me to find sequence of actions!
 If there are more than one seperate them by comma :)